Travel and Fan Guide

 Kansas City for FIFA World Cup 2026 fan travel guide

-Kansas City World Cup 2026 Fan Guide Matches
+Kansas City World Cup 2026 Matches

 Kansas City gets a strong tournament mix across group and knockout play.
 Argentina vs Algeria opens the local calendar, then Ecuador vs Curaçao, Tunisia vs Netherlands, and Algeria vs Austria follow.
-Fans can compare these dates with the full World Cup 2026 schedule before booking flights.
+Fans can compare these dates with the full FIFA World Cup 2026 match schedule before booking flights.

 The July 11 quarter-final is the headline fixture because it brings a last-eight match to Arrowhead.
 The July 3 Round of 32 match also falls during a busy holiday week.
 Since several matches start at night, hotel location and return transport matter.